 Attention to detail

 Being detail-oriented is another important trait for dental hygienists.
-To complete treatments, you’ll need to carefully pay attention to what you’re doing.
+To complete treatments, you’ll need to pay attention to what you’re doing.

 Every patient is different.
-You’ll encounter unique challenges with each patient, and you’ll need to be a good problem solver to handle these challenges.
+You’ll encounter unique challenges with each dental patient, and you’ll need to be a good problem solver to handle these challenges.

 You’ll examine patients’ mouths first, and then the dentist will provide the necessary treatments.

 To be a competent and successful dental hygienist, you’ll need manual dexterity.

 You’ll need to be confident using all the necessary tools for the job.

 Dental hygienists need to write reports, and input patient information into a computer system.
 They may also need to read x-rays, and type their findings.

 To work in the dental industry, you’ll need basic to moderate computer skills.